 The remedy that the plaintiffs sought was a declaratory judgment holding that the present education finance system is unconstitutional.
 What changes would result from a plaintiff victory here is unclear.
 Plaintiffs reportedly worked with a public interest advocacy group, Business and Professional People for the Public Interest (BPI), in preparing the case, and by some accounts their aim was to ensure that more resources flow to students in underfunded school districts.
 The fact that two taxpayers and no students or parents were plaintiffs in the case may, however, meant that any relief that may have resulted from this case would have inured solely to the benefit of taxpayers in property-poor districts and not to the students.

 Both the trial court and the 4th District Appellate Court dismissed the suit, claiming the plaintiffs did not allege an injury traceable to the state.
 On November 29, 2012, the Illinois Supreme Court affirmed the appellate court’s dismissal of the action.

 Board of Education of the City of Chicago v.
 Rauner

-In a complaint filed in February, 2017 in the Chancery Division of the state circuit court, the Chicago Board of Education and five individual parents charged Illinois Governor Bruce Rauner, the Illinois State Board of Education and other state defendants with operating a racially discriminatory state education funding system.
-The suit claims that last year the State spent 74 cents to educate Chicago’s children for every dollar the State spent to educate the predominantly white children outside Chicago, and that Chicago received just 15% of the state’s education funding, despite having nearly 20% of the students.
+In a complaint filed in February 2017 in the state circuit court, Cook County, the Chicago Board of Education (“CPS”)and five individual parents charged Illinois Governor Bruce Rauner, the Illinois State Board of Education and other state defendants with operating a racially discriminatory state education funding system.
+The suit claimed that in 2016, the State spent 74 cents to educate Chicago’s children for every dollar the State spent to educate the predominantly white children outside Chicago and that Chicago received just 15% of the state’s education funding, despite having nearly 20% of the students.
 Chicago’s student body is composed approximately 90% of students of color, compared to schools in the rest of the state that are 58% white.